PEXANE2/azure-docs.tr-tr/articles/azure-monitor/platform/monitor-workspace.md

 ## <a name="categories"></a>Kategoriler
-Aşağıdaki tabloda _LogsOperations işlevindeki Kategoriler açıklanmaktadır.
+Aşağıdaki tabloda _LogOperation işlevindeki Kategoriler açıklanmaktadır.

 | Kategori | Açıklama |
 |:---|:---|